skx/marionette/README.md

 ### Command Execution

-Backticks can be used to execute commands, when used in variable-assignments.
+Backticks can be used to execute commands, but only in variable-assignments.

 For example we might determine the system architecture like this: